deltachat/deltachat-pages/en/help.md

 ### What are the advantages of Delta Chat compared to other messengers?

-- Anonymous chat profiles with fast, secure and interoperable [chatmail servers](chatmail) which offer instant push notifications for iOS and Android devices.
+- Anonymous chat profiles with fast, secure and interoperable [chatmail servers](chatmail) which offer instant Push Notifications for iOS and Android devices.

 - Pervasive [multi-profile](#multiple-accounts) and multi-device support on all platforms.